Modeling Nonstationary Extremal Dependence via Deep Spatial Deformations: Data application

 For defining extreme events, we consider the three risk functionals $r_{\text{site}}\left(\cdot\right)$, $r_{\text{max}}\left(\cdot\right)$, and $r_{\text{sum}}\left(\cdot\right)$ in (\ref{eq:app_risks}).
 For $r_{\text{site}}(\cdot)$, we choose the reference site $\bm{s}_0$ to be Cardiff, the capital city of Wales (see~Figure~\ref{pic:UKpr_intro}).
 We also consider the max-functional $r_{\text{max}}(\cdot)$ computed at all $D$ remaining sites, $\mathcal{D}_0$, and the modified sum-functional $r_{\text{sum}; \beta}(\cdot)$ with $\beta = D^{-1}\sum^D_{i=1}\hat{\xi}(\bm{s}_i) = 0.174$ taken to be the average of independent local estimates of the shape parameter from the fitted GPD marginal model.
 We therefore consider the following risk functionals:

-The threshold $u$ is taken in each case to be the $90\%$ quantile of observed $r$-exceedances, leaving $N_u = 180$ functional exceedances for model fitting, and $u'$ is set to the empirical $95\%$ marginal quantile.
+Following \cite{de2018high}, we guide the choice of functional threshold $u$ via a threshold-stability diagnostic by fitting a univariate GPD to excesses of the empirical risk series $\{r(\bm{x}_t)\}_{t=1}^N$ over a grid of candidate quantiles (see Figure~\ref{pic:stability} in the Supplementary Material).
+We therefore set $u$ to the empirical $0.9$-quantile of $\{r(\bm{x}_t)\}_{t=1}^N$ (yielding $N_u=180$ functional exceedances) and take $u'$ to be the empirical $0.95$-quantile.
 We conduct inference with i) the WLS method, where we pre-estimate the empirical CEPs using the training set, and ii) the GSM method.
-Similar to the simulation study, we consider the four different compositional architectures for the warping $\bm{f}$ as shown in Table~\ref{tab:sim_archi}.
-As a comparison, stationary models are also fitted to the data.
+Similar to the simulation study, we follow the guidance in Section~\ref{SimulationStudy:Results} and compare Architectures 0–4 for the warping $\bm{f}$ as shown in Table~\ref{tab:sim_archi} (which includes the stationary model for comparison).

+\paragraph{Model adequacy.} Our $r$-Pareto model assumes asymptotic dependence and peaks-over-threshold stability, which are idealized tail properties and may not hold exactly at observed levels \citep{huser2025modeling}.
+We therefore interpret this case study primarily at the chosen thresholds, without advocating extrapolation far into the tail.
+Empirical diagnostics suggest weakening tail dependence for most pairs.
+However, a deliberate extremal dependence misspecification experiment (see Section~\ref{Appendix:Simulation_misspecification} in the Supplementary Material) indicates that the learned warped geometry remains accurate even if the extremal dependence class is poorly specified; see, also, discussion by \cite{richards2021spatial}.